Thinking is Computation

 may be understood to say that for a to be true, it is sufficient for b and c to be true.
 By contrast,

 may be understood to say that b is true.
 Nothing needs to be true for b to be true.
 Now, given this explanation of the formulas, suppose that an intelligent agent has beliefs about actions and their conditions.
-Suppose that this is represented in following knowledge base (KB) or what in the context of logic programming is called a program:
+Suppose that these beliefs are in the knowledge base (KB) or what in the context of logic programming is called a program:

 a ← b, c.